tomdyq/machine-learning-course/examples/LinearRegression/README.md

-In this example, it will implement linear regression and get to see it work on data.
+LinearRegression.py : implement linear regression and get to see it work on data with one feature

+$ ./LinearRegression.py

-../data/ex1data1.txt - Dataset for linear regression with one variable
+LinearRegression_multi.py: implement linear regression with multi features

-$ python LinearRegression.py
+$ ./LinearRegression_multi.py